haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/project/project-upgrade.md

 * [Magento 2.2.x技术栈要求](http://devdocs.magento.com/guides/v2.2/install-gde/system-requirements-tech.html#php)

 ### Configuration Management and upgrading {#config}
-If you are upgrading from 2.1.4 or later to 2.2.X and use Configuration Management, you need to migrate `config.local.php` to a temporary `config.php` file to your Git branch.
+If you are upgrading from 2.1.4或更新 to 2.2.X and use Configuration Management, you need to migrate `config.local.php` to a temporary `config.php` file to your Git branch.
 When you upgrade without having this file prepared, you will encounter an error with a list of steps to complete prior to upgrading.

 Previous versions with Configuration Management use a `config.local.php` file for Configuration Management.
 Starting with 2.2.0, [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) uses a different file name of `config.php`.